 b.
 Use gestures.

-So you think you don’t have time?
+Don’t think you have enough time?
 If you only have 1 hour per day 4-5 times per week, you get approximately 16-20 hours per month.
 Over a year, that is about 180 hours.
 Imagine that you are in a foreign country, hearing only that language 12 hours per day for 1 month.
 That is nearly 400 hours.
 Will you be fluent in one month?
 No, but you’ll be more natural in your speech and start to understand more.
 So, given this math, your classroom NEEDS to be a place where they hear French and only French so that they can learn to understand as much as they can as fast as they can.
 You don’t have enough time to speak English in there.

 c.
 Use as many cognates as you can.